artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 ### Mutablilty

 JavaScript has had a keyword `var` to indicate a variable forever.
 You should basically never use this.
 I've never written one this year, except by accident.
 It's a keyword that has a really confusing scope, leading to odd bugs.
-[ES6](#es6) brought two replacements, both of which will give you a little bit of cognative dissonance if you have a lot of Swift experience.
+[ES6](#es6) brought two replacements, both of which will give you a little bit of cognitive dissonance if you have a lot of Swift experience.

 `let` - the replacement for `var`, this is a _mutable_ variable, you can replace the value of a `let`.
 The scope of a `let` is exactly what you think from every other programming language.
 `const` - this is a `let` that won't allow you to change the _value_.
 So it creates a mutable object (all JS objects are mutable) but you cannot replace the object from the initial assignment.